jcannon04/jcannon04.github.io/102/class03/README.md

 **Pushing Changes**

-`$ git push origin master` pushed your changes to the remote repository
+`$ git push origin master` pushes your changes to the remote repository

 Origin is the default name for your remote repository.
 Master is the name of your current local branch